Skip to main content

 The California Independent System Operator (CAISO) manages the flow of electricity across the high‑voltage, long‑distance transmission system that serves about 80 percent of California.
 Through its statewide transmission planning process, CAISO identified the need for Golden Pacific Powerlink and determined the general area where the line must be located to meet system reliability and grid needs.

-San Diego Gas & Electric (SDG&E) is a utility company that provides electricity and natural gas service in San Diego and Orange Counties and was selected through CAISO’s competitive solicitation process to build and operate the project.
-SDG&E is now working within CAISO’s framework to determine a specific route, which will ultimately be reviewed and approved by state and federal agencies.
+San Diego Gas & Electric (SDG&E) is a investor-owned utility company that provides energy to communities in San Diego and Orange Counties.
+SDG&E has agreed to design and develop the new infrastructure and is now working within CAISO’s framework to refine the preliminary route, which will ultimately be reviewed and must be approved by state and federal agencies.

 CAISO has already determined the need for the project and identified the start and end points for the transmission line.
-SDG&E is refining a conceptual route that emerged from CAISO’s competitive solicitation process.
+SDG&E is refining a preliminary route that emerged from CAISO’s competitive solicitation process

 Routing alternatives will be evaluated as part of the California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA) environmental review processes.
 Analysis under other applicable laws will also take place.
 Community feedback is an important part of these processes and will help identify issues and potential alternatives for further study.

 Any alternative route must still meet the project objectives established by CAISO.
-The California Public Utilities Commission (CPUC) is the agency responsible for approving the final route.
+The California Public Utilities Commission (CPUC) is the agency responsible for approving the final route, additional approvals will also be obtained from land management agencies, as necessary.

-Golden Pacific Powerlink is in an early planning and design phase.
-The project is building on the route framework identified through CAISO’s competitive solicitation process, which established the need for the line and its general start and end points.
+Golden Pacific Powerlink is in the early planning and design phase.
+The project is building on the route framework identified through CAISO’s strategic planning process, which established the need for the line and its general start and end points.

-SDG&E is currently doing preliminary engineering and design work to refine a preliminary proposed route.
-This work is needed so state and federal agencies can review the project and determine whether it can move forward.
+SDG&E is currently doing preliminary engineering and design work to refine a preliminary conceptual route.
+This work is needed so state and federal agencies can review the project.

 At the same time, SDG&E is sharing information and gathering early community feedback.
-Input received now helps identify issues that may be studied further as part of the formal environmental review process required before any construction can begin.
+Input received now helps identify issues that may be studied further as part of the formal environmental review process, which is required before any route is finalized or construction can begin.

 Check out the Connecting with Communities page on this site for more information on how to get involved.